Es Mentira

 It had two reissues, in 2005 by Pelo Discos, and in 2016 by Sony Music.

 Singles

 The first song released as a single was "Bailarina", which featured a music video made by Doma, a group also in charge of the album's cover art.
-The music video was published and broadcast on January 2003 on the Locomotion channel.
+The music video was published and broadcast in January 2003 on the Locomotion channel.
 Months later, the music videos for three more tracks were published: "Imán", "Tu Juego" and "Agua".